wp-plugins/multi-rating/readme.txt

 * Multuple rating criteria and questions using star ratings, select drop-down lists and radio buttons to choose answers from
 * Font Awesome used for star rating icons
 * Shortcodes to display the rating form, rating results and top rating results
-* schema.org structured markup is be added to every page that allow search engines to display the aggregated rating results as rich snippets.
+* schema.org structured markup is be added to every page that allow search engines to display the aggregated rating results as rich snippets
-* View the rating results and selected values in the WP-admin
+* View the rating results, entries and selected values in the WP-admin
 * Widget to display the top rating results
 * Enable for custom post types and pages
 * Add custom weights to each rating item to adjust the overall rating results